ERNICommunity/ERNI-Photo-Database/README.md

 # Development
 After cloning the solution, you need to configure the SQL server connection string to use for development and enable the Azure Storage Emulator.

-## SQL Server connection string
+## Storing user secrets (SQL Server and BLOB storage connection strings, azure AD configuration)
-The application takes its connection string from a [user secret](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?tabs=visual-studio).
-For development, you need to add you own user secret for the application pick it up.
+The application is able to take its necessary configuration values from [user secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?tabs=visual-studio).
+For development, you need to add your own user secret for the application pick it up.

-The setting name is `ConnectionString`.

-### Setting the connection string from Visual Studio:
+### Setting the user secrets from Visual Studio:
 1. Open Solution explorer and right-click the ERNI.PhotoDatabase.Server project
 2. In the context menu, select Manage user secrets
 3. Put the following as the content of the file that opens:
 ```
 {
   "ConnectionStrings": {
-    "Database": "your-sql-server-connection-string"
+    "Database": "your-sql-server-connection-string",
+	"BlobStorage": "your-blob-storage-connection-string"
+  },
+  "Authentication": {
+    "AzureAd": {
+      "AADInstance": "your-aad-instance",
+      "ClientId": "your-client-id",
+      "Domain": "your-domain",
+      "TenantId": "your-tenant-id"
+    }
   }
 }
 ```